Website-Icon DED9

 }

-With this code, not only has the problem of negative odd numbers been fixed, but it has been highly optimized.
-Because arithmetic and logic operations are much faster than division and multiplication, the results obtained in the second part are faster.
+This highly optimized code fixes the problem of negative odd numbers.
+Because arithmetic and logic operations are much faster than division and multiplication, the results obtained in the second part are more rapid.

-7- The difference between quotes with single quotation and double quotation
+7- The difference between single quotation marks and double quotation marks

 public class Haha {